Unconscious bias in the workplace: how it’s defined and how to stop it

 Other studies, such as Perry Hinton’s 2017 work, state that it is due to our inherent social cognition skills; that unconscious biases are the mind’s way of automatically making associations between two concepts.

 Looked at this way, they’re helpful mental shortcuts, allowing us to process information faster through prediction.
-It’s for this reason we instinctively place people into categories using criteria such as skin colour, weight, age, gender, accent, education, sexuality, or status.
+It’s for this reason we instinctively place people into categories using criteria such as skin color, weight, age, gender, accent, education, sexuality, or status.

 For businesses, there’s a clear reason to challenge unconscious bias: if we act on or experience unconscious bias in the workplace, as well as the negatives above, it also means that we are prevented from acting in the best interests of the business.